henri-augusto/travel-list/README.md

 ### About

+This is a travel-list to learn a simple CRUD in React.

-This project is about to learn React and the most fundamentals uses like:
+This project is about to learn React and the most fundamental uses like:

 ### STATE - A POWERFULL TOOL